English Menubar Nederlandse versie Homepage News Order Information Order Frequently Asked Questions

 For ADS-B en Mode S airborne beacons, a Kinetic SBS-1 is used.
 Originally, this was the USB version; I have retrofitted it with an ethernet module.
 This receiver is connected to the GP1090 antenne with about 5 m Aircell-7 coax.

-Through the Linksys WRT54GL switch/wireless bridge, the SBS-1 is connected to PC 'Icarus'.
+Through a UTP cable, the SBS-1 is connected to the T510.
 This PC runs the following software:

 • Basestation.
 Kinetic's SBS-1 software